openstack/oslo.policy/doc/source/user/usage.rst

 The ``oslo.policy`` library offers a generator that projects can use to render sample policy files, check for redundant rules or policies, among other things.
-This is a useful tool not only for operators managing policies, but also developers looking to automate documentation describing the projects default policies.
+This is a useful tool not only for operators managing policies but also for developers looking to automate documentation describing projects' default policies.

 This part of the document describes how you can incorporate these features into